');

 About Akron, MI

-Akron is a small community in Michigan with a population of 312 residents.
-The median household income is $57,500 per year, which is near the national average.
-The median age in Akron is 46.8 years.
+Akron is a small community located in Michigan with a population of 312 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,500 per year, which is 23% below the national median of $75,149.
+The median age of 46.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Akron Ranks in Michigan